KamilZurek/Sportomondo/README.md

 I'm a daily user of Garmin Connect app, prior - Endomondo (a little bit inspiration with its name :D).
 So what was the better solution to implement than something I use quite a lot and it's not Facebook? :)

-Generally it's a REST WebAPI which tracks Your activity (workouts) by saving data in a relational database and has some extra features like getting weather, summaries and achievement system.
+Generally it's a REST WebAPI which tracks Your activity (workouts) by saving data in a relational database and has some extra features like: getting weather, summaries, achievement system and background service for reminders by email.
 In addition, it lets You manage its users, roles and their permissions (for authorization).

 More details below :)